s-banks/java-fundamentals-review/README.md

 - Explore the structure of the `src` directory
 - All your classes will live within the `java` directory

+## SEE BOTTOM OF README FOR INSTRUCTIONS ON TESTING YOUR CODE

 ## Problems

 1. In the **AssessmentReview** class inside the `java` directory.